Wart Virus – the ‘common cold’ of having sex. Don’t forget your Pap Screening TestAug 26, 2021

 Melbourne Sexual Health Centre Fact Sheets

-However some people experience visible warts, some get changes associated with pre cancerous cervix changes and some people experience cervical and other cancers related to the HPV infection.
+That's right - if you have ever had genital to genital contact with another person, you are likely to have had HPV in your life time, usually without symptoms.
+However, some people experience visible warts, some get changes associated with pre cancerous cervix changes and some people experience cervical and other cancers related to the HPV infection.